iTwin/itwinjs-core/docs/learning/frontend/Localization.md

  {
    "info": {
      "login": {
-       "notLoggedIn": "You are not currently logged in to Bentley Connect.", "loggedIn": "You are logged in to Bentley Connect as {{userName}}."
+       "notLoggedIn": "You are not currently logged in.", "loggedIn": "You are logged in as {{userName}}."
      }
    },
    "warning": {
      "login": {
-       "mustLogin": "That feature is unavailable unless you log in to Bentley Connect.", "notAuthorized": "You are not authorized to access that resource."
+       "mustLogin": "That feature is unavailable unless you log.", "notAuthorized": "You are not authorized to access that resource."
      }
    },